potoshk/potos-docs/docs/community/participate.md

 If you want to **stay updated with the latest news**, follow us on **Twitter** for announcements, updates, and highlights.

 If you have **ideas or feedback**, share them on **Discord** to discuss with the community and maintainers.

-If you’d like to **submit a proposal for improvements**, visit our [RFC repository](https://github.com/WeTechHK/Universal-BCOS-RFCs) to contribute your suggestions.

 If you’re ready to **participate in development**, refer to the **Contributing** section of this document for guidelines on how to get started.